So you just bought your first (expensive) travel camera and, if you’re like most photographers, you’re probably worried sick about breaking it.

 Size, like weight, comes down to whether or not the bag was designed well or not.
 Again, if there’s a lot of extra materials used, size is going to increase.
 On the other hand, if every little fabric is used properly and the structure is sound, the bag is going to be more compact and still offer good protection.

-Final Thoughts on the Best Travel Camera Bag
+Final Thoughts on the Best Camera Bag for Travel

 Should you get caught in a sticky situation, you wouldn’t want to put your valuable camera gear at risk.